kanikakasharma/learning-library/developer-library/converged-db-for-developers/cross-data-type/cross-data-type.md

     ![](./images/Lab9-Step4-1.png)

-2. History of customers who ordered for a specific products
+2. History of customers who ordered for a specific products.

     ````
     <copy>